AM to PM Self-Care Ideas to Appreciate Your Skin

 Reapplying sunscreen is just as important as applying it the first time.
 A study in the Journal of the American Academy of Dermatology reveals that sunscreens that are readily removed from the skin, whether by water, sweat, or rubbing, don’t offer that much protection no matter how often they are reapplied.
 The study, therefore, suggests applying sunscreen 15 to 30 minutes before sun exposure and reapplying every 15 to 30 minutes after sun exposure begins.

-If you’re wearing sunscreen even if you’re not going out (we see you, bestie), reapply every two to three hours.
+If you’re (we see you, bestie), reapply every two to three hours.

 You Might Want to Skip Dessert